runeunhjem/runeunhjem/README.md

 Unfortunately that was just about what the ISDN phone bill was as well every month, so it did not last to long. :) \
 I've made a music album available on Spotify, done sales, intervjues and for many years seller and department manager, computers at Elkjøp Ålesund.

-Now it's all about Front End Development. \
+Now it is all about Front End Development. \
 Learning every day, hoping to soon join the real world of applicable coding.\
+School is scheduled to finish June 2024.\
+Available for hire.\
-Don't hesitate to contact me.
+Do not hesitate to contact me.

 *   🌍  I'm based in Kristiansand, Norway
 *   🖥️  See my portfolio at [My Protfolio](http://portfolio1-ca.netlify.app/)